-At Bass Pro Shops he rose from Internet Marketing Specialist to running the various social media platforms.
-He effectively curated internal and external content to drive online growth for the #1 retail force in the outdoor industry.
-He also produced blogs, graphics, and videos on a seasonal basis to help the Bass Pro website stand out from the crowd.
+At Bass Pro Shops, he rose from Internet Marketing Specialist to running the various social media platforms.
+He expertly curated internal and external content to drive online growth for the #1 retail force in the outdoor industry.
+Kanies also produced blogs, graphics, and videos on a seasonal basis to help the Bass Pro website stand out in the industry.

-At Alexander-Townsend he created and managed a nationwide pro staff program which added value to both the retail and online portions of his client accounts.
+At Alexander-Townsend, Brenden created and managed a nationwide pro staff program that added value to his client accounts’ retail and online portions.

 Ethan’s earliest fishing memories were catching bluegill on local ponds, saltwater fishing with his dad, and following his cousin, Major League Fishing pro and long-time PFM client Bradley Roy, compete as a professional.
 Ethan developed an obsession with bass fishing during the COVID-19 pandemic, as it excited him, like so many people, and took hold as a new favorite hobby.